 Mussels are even more amazing when you add bacon and apple cider to the mix.
-So the next time you are craving a seafood supper, give these creamy apple cider mussels a try!
+So the next time you are craving a seafood supper, give these mussels in cider a try!

 The logical answer is to use it in dessert, but being a savory first person, somehow apple cider always finds its way into my main courses (hello, slow cooker apple cider pot roast!).